-There are a multitude of reasons why more and more couples are saying "yes" to a fall wedding.
-Not only is the weather (and the light!) totally amazing, couples that say "I do" during autumn have a fresh color palette of warm reds, bright oranges, and pale yellows to work with.
+There is a multitude of reasons why more and more couples are saying "yes" to a fall wedding.
+Not only is the weather (and the light) totally amazing, but couples that say "I do" during autumn have a fresh color palette of warm reds, bright oranges, and pale yellows to work with.
 While there's plenty we love about fall nuptials, one of our favorite aspects has to be the harvest-inspired reception tablescape.

 After a summer filled with bright pink and white centerpieces, there's something downright magical about a warm-colored reception and cozy seating.
-So how do you turn your space into one brimming with harvest-inspired details?
-While there are a lot of ways to ensure your reception is filled with autumnal style, there are a few surefire ways to give your guests a taste of the season.
+So how do you turn your space into one brimming with fall-inspired details?
+There are a few surefire ways to give your guests a taste of the season.
 Among our favorites are seasonal flowers and greenery in warm hues, wooden details, plaid linens, and plenty of pumpkins.